 Durwood is passionate about business as ministry, helping families and children at risk, and bringing the Good News of the Kingdom of heaven to the unreached of the world.
 He has traveled extensively, doing business and ministry in over 70 countries.
 Durwood is a graduate of the University of Richmond and has an MBA from the College of William and Mary in Virginia.
 He and his wife, Judi, have five children and 11 grandchildren.

 Prior to joining HOPE International in 2013, Becca worked at MicroRate, a microfinance rating agency, and for Atlas Economic Research Foundation.
 In 2009, she co-founded David’s Hope International, a U.S.-based nonprofit organization dedicated to supporting holistic ministry programs in Kenya.
 Becca holds a master’s degree in applied economics from Johns Hopkins University, as well as a B.S. in business management and B.A. in communications from Grove City College.
-Becca lives in Lancaster with her husband, Phil, and daughter, Anastasia.
+Becca lives in Lancaster, PA, with her husband, Phil, and daughter, Anastasia.

 With both an MBA and a master’s degree in theological education, Walter brings a unique mix of business and ministry skills to his work with HOPE.
 He has held a number of roles with the organization, serving both the microfinance institution (MFI) and savings and credit association (SCA) teams.
 In his current role on the SCA team, he leads the risk management process, works with internal audit and finance to ensure excellent risk management procedures, and oversees existing and new programs and partnerships in Latin America.
-He and his wife, Krishana, live in Lancaster, Pennsylvania, with their two children, Noelle and Rowan.
+He and his wife, Krishana, live in Lancaster, PA, with their two children, Noelle and Rowan.

 Kevin joined the staff of HOPE in March 2008.
 He spent more than 15 years in the premium sporting goods industry, with the majority of his time spent leading the marketing communications efforts for the running shoe brand Saucony.
 Following his work with Saucony, Kevin established a business importing and marketing fair trade home décor products made by artisans in developing countries and consulted for two faith-based nonprofits focused on sustainable development.
 Kevin holds a B.A. in business administration from Gordon College, as well as an MBA from Crown College.
 Kevin and his wife, Sue, have three children: Luke, Kaitlyn, and Hannah.